graysky/graysky.github.io/README.md

 -- Couple that I like as a model:
 --- http://about.me/alexis

-- Put posts into categories and have category indexes
 - Excerpts for category view and front page
 - like:
 m = post.match(/<!--SNIPPET-->/)